jbillmann/GarageServer.IO/README.md

 ```js
 options.onPlayerDisconnect(callback)
 ```
-If client has has disconnected from the server, this event will fire.
+If client disconnects from the server, this event will fire.
 `callback` **function**
 Function to be invoked upon event firing.

 ```js
 options.onPlayerReconnect(callback)
 ```
-If client has has disconnects and reconnects to the server, this event will fire.
+If client disconnects and reconnects to the server, this event will fire.
 `callback` **function**
 Function to be invoked upon event firing.